abhikmitra/ng-joyride/README.md

 * `heading` : Custom heading that you want the title box to have.
 * `text` : Text or HTML can be passed
 * `titleTemplate` ( Optional ) : You can pass a templateURL that can be used in case you don't want the default template.This will be a url that can be loaded either from the $templateCache or through AJAX if its not present in the cache.
+* `curtainClass` ( Optional ) : You can use this to pass your custom class to the joyride background.This is useful where you want the background to change in each step.

 #####&nbsp;&nbsp; Custom `titleTemplate`.
 The custom title template should have the following placeholder.